storesafe/cordova-sqlite-storage/README.md

 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements will be considered if they do not increase the complexity of this plugin.
 - All contributions may be reused by @brodyspark under another license in the future.
-Efforts will be taken to give credit to major contributions but will not be guaranteed.
+Efforts will be taken to give credit for major contributions but it will not be guaranteed.